lxchurbakov/uberstarter/readme.md

 # Uberstarter

-This is a Fullstack React Application starter that I really like.
+This is a Fullstack React Application Starter that I really like and use for half of my pet projects.
+It's minimalistic and easily modifiable.

 ## Typescript

 It uses Typescript and JSX for both server and client side.
 The client is built using webpack, server is built using ts compiler.
+For FE components it's using React without any UI kits.

 ## Styling

->
+For styling it's using `styled-components`.
+If you want to opt out, remove `ServerStyleSheet` (lines 26, 33, 52, 57) from `frm/server.tsx`.

 ## SSR & useForth

->
+Server Side Rendering works out of the box.
+To fetch data you can use `useForth` which is an replacement of `use` that accepts a `() => Promise`.
+Resolved data will be rendered on SSR as well as transferred to FE and put in state on hydration stage.

 ## Routing

+It uses `react-router` with Browser Router on FE and Static Router on SSR.
+If you want to opt out, just update `frm/client.tsx` and `frm/server.tsx`.
+Actual routes can be found in `src/index.tsx`.

+## Build

+It uses `webpack` to compile client and `tsc` to compile server.
+Webpack config can be fonud at `frm/webpack.config.ts`.
+You can npm run `client:dev` or `client:build` to build client or `server:dev` or `server:build` to build server.
+If you want to opt out webpack, modify `package.json` and remove `frm/webpack.config.ts` file.

+## Static files

+All the static files your application imports in code will be bundled with webpack and put to `dist/static` folder.
+If you want to add something that is not imported by your application (like favicon or manifest) you can use `assets` folder.

+## State management

 >

-## Server routes
+## Fetchup

 >

+## Envs

+>

-## Static files
+## Dockerfile

 >